Programme

 16:00 HGB 10 Closing remarks

-On the third day, the cases will present their work, mixed with student presentations.
+On the third day on campus, the cases will present their work, mixed with student presentations.
 All the papers are presented in two session before and after the lunch.

 Lunch events include STS in times of crisis and war, book launch of Ute Eickelkamp's and Stefan Berger's (eds) Nach der Kohle.
 Naturgeschichten aus dem Emschertal, and the stsing working group Up do Date in STS.